MoonLighTingPY/builderbase_macro/README.md

 ## ▶️ Usage Guide:

 1. Start `builderbase_farmer.exe`
-2. Set how many battles to wait before collecting elixir (default: 2)
+2. Set how many battles to wait before collecting elixir and a delay in seconds for casting the hero ability
-3. Press `Start Bot` in the UI
+3. Enable trophy dumping mode if you want
-4. Open Clash of Clans
+5. Open Clash of Clans in the Builder Base
-5. Navigate to the Builder Base
+6. Press `O` to stop the bot
+7. Let it farm
-6. Press `P` to pause (wait for a few second before interacting for bot to finish current operations)
+8. Press `P` to stop the bot

 ---